| Appraisers and Assessors of Real

 certificates.
 Many assessors also possess a State appraisal

+license.
 Obtaining on-the-job training is an essential part of

 becoming a fully qualified assessor or appraiser and is